sanyaade-teachings/pippi/readme.md

 > Note: pippi is currently only compatible with Python 2.x

+Pippi was built to run on Linux, OSX and Windows.
+Linux is fully supported.
+OSX support is pretty good and getting better.
+Windows is almost completely untested -- seeking beta testers!

+### MIDI Support

+To enable MIDI support, install the `portmidi` package on your system.
+(Available via homebrew on OSX)

+### C extension support

 In order to build the C extensions that pippi uses for most DSP, you will need to install the Python development headers.
+On some systems (like arch linux) this will already be installed.

 On debian (including ubuntu & raspbian) systems:

     apt-get install python-dev

-On arch linux the headers are already installed along with the main `python2` package.

-### To install last published version from pip:

-    pip install pippi
+On OSX you may need to install xcode to build the C extensions: http://docs.python-guide.org/en/latest/starting/install/osx/

 ### To install latest version from source: